 For guidance on conflict of interest statements, please see the ICMJE recommendations here.

 Medical research involving human subjects must be conducted according to the World Medical Association Declaration of Helsinki.
 Compliance with these guidelines should be indicated in the Methods section of the manuscript, along with Institutional Review Board approval if appropriate.

 While informed consent might not be required for consecutive case series and/or retrospective chart review reports, these are still considered research given that the objective of your report is to generalize the findings.
 As such, they require Humans Subjects Review Board approval.
-If a form IRB is not available, the authors must state so in a cover letter accompanying the submission, and include a statement in the manuscript that principles outlined in the Declaration of Helsinki were followed.
+If IRB approval is not available, the authors must state so in a cover letter accompanying the submission and include a statement in the manuscript that principles outlined in the Declaration of Helsinki were followed.

 For research articles, authors are also required to state in the methods section whether participants provided informed consent and whether the consent was written or verbal.